SiyuLii/Toronto_Dinesafe_Ananlysis/README.md

 scripts contain the R scripts used to simulate, download and clean data.

 # LLM
-No ChatGPT is used to generate code, but Grammarly changes the paper's grammar.
+No ChatGPT is used to generate code, but Grammarly changes grammar in the introduction part.